Small-Scale Poultry Processing

 Small plants are generally specialized buildings; however, some small plants are former dairy parlors or other renovated buildings.

 The USDA used to print construction guidelines for plants intending to operate under inspection.
-However, the USDA no longer makes prior approval decisions.
-It now relies on the company, through the company's Hazard Analysis Critical Control Point (HACCP) plan, to produce a product under sanitary conditions.
-The last guidebook was U.S. Inspected Meat and Poultry Plants: A Guide to Construction and Layout (54) from 1984.
-It applies to large and small plants processing red meat or poultry.
+However, the USDA no longer makes priorapproval decisions.
+It now relies on the company, through the company’s Hazard Analysis Critical Control Point (HACCP) plan, to produce a product under sanitary conditions.

 Most small processors recommend learning from an experienced processor.
-See ATTRA's Sustainable Agriculture Internships and Apprenticeships for a listing of farmers seeking interns; some of the farmers process poultry.
-Experienced small processors like Luke Elliott (23) and Aaron Silverman (6) offer consulting services for a fee.
+See ATTRA’s List of Available Internships for a listing of farmers seeking interns; some of the farmers process poultry.

 Books on backyard poultry production describe the on-farm butchering process, especially the evisceration.
-Pastured Poultry Profits (56), by Virginia poultry producer Joel Salatin, includes photographs that show how to eviscerate.
-Salatin's video is also useful for learning to eviscerate by hand.
+Pastured Poultry Profits, by Virginia poultry producer Joel Salatin, Includes photographs that show how to eviscerate.

 Some Extension materials that offer how-to information for on-farm slaughter include: